Me? Put my German shepherd inside a crate? Not me! It’s more of a detention camp, and it’s cruelty.

 However, as a rule of thumb, never buy a big crate as it will give your German too much room.
 Giving your German shepherd a large space will propagate the idea of soiling one area and sleeping in the other.

-And you don’t want to mould such behaviour.
+And you don’t want to mold such behavior.

 Only give your dog a small space.
 A crate should be spacious enough for your dog to stand, stretch and relax with ease.